Amin7775/Event-Management-website-with-react-and-firebase/questions_and_answers.md

 #### Answer: A

-<i>Write your explanation here</i>

-Answer is A Because in js we dont need straight variable declaration .
+<i>Answer is A Because in js we dont need straight variable declaration .
 We can just write let greeting = "hello" or simply write greeting = "hello".  as we see above , there is 2 variables . greeting and greetign.
-They both are valid is js and so when we log greetign , we see the empty object which is inside greetign.
+They both are valid is js and so when we log greetign , we see the empty object which is inside greetign.</i>

 </p>
 </details>